-Recurring revenue model supported by a loyal, diverse client base - We have a broad and diverse base of clients in countries across geographies and industries, including 80% of the Fortune 100, many Fortune 1,000 companies, midsize businesses and governmental entities.
+Recurring revenue model supported by a loyal, diverse client base: We have a broad and diverse base of clients across geographies and industries, including 80% of the Fortune 100 companies, many Fortune 1000 companies, midsize businesses and governmental entities.
+Our clients are increasingly satisfied as evidenced by our NPS that has increased by 30 points over the past three years.
 Our close client relationships and successful client execution support our stable recurring revenue model and high renewal rates.